 I’ll just sit in the car and sip my coffee another minute.

 As I caffeinate, I talk sense into myself.
 My surroundings are only an illusion of endless wilderness where strange creatures might lurk.

 In reality, I’m well aware that I haven’t left the city.
 The wilderness that apparently surrounds me is actually an old abandoned rail yard in Jersey City, NJ.
-Due to pollution in the soil, the yard was left to grow wild for decades while the surrounding metropolis grew, creating a secret urban woodland.
+Due to pollution in the soil, the yard was closed off and left alone to grow wild for decades while the surrounding metropolis grew, creating a secret urban woodland.
 This 251 acre site sits in the middle of Liberty State Park right across the Hudson River from New York City.

 I’ve come to this urban wildland to study birds as part of my PhD thesis.
 But right now, I’m wondering what other animals (including the human kind) have made this strange place their home, specifically the one that’s skulking outside my car door.

 It sounds too big to be a squirrel.
 Maybe it’s a stray dog or even a raccoon heading back to its den to sleep away the day, but certainly not something more remarkable like a coyote or a deer.
 How on earth would those big animals get here – the Turnpike?
 It’s more likely to be the Jersey Devil.
 I convince myself it’s just the sounds of a really clumsy cat, get out of the car and get to work.
 The only animals I see for the rest of day are the birds and about ten trillion mosquitos.